Justin Kan launches his own startup incubator program called Zero-F

 “With Whale, I’m like the first user,” Kan explained.
 “My feedback is around my experience as a content creator.
 I like to help set the KPIs in a certain direction and identify areas to work on from a content creation standpoint.”

 Kan said he invested an initial $200,000 into Whale, which also raised $500,000 more from angel investors.
-The startup started out as a music-focused project before pivoting to a Q&A app based largely on Kan’s own experience and usage of Snapchat — which he began using prolifically last year.
+The startup began as a music-focused project before pivoting to a Q&A app based largely on Kan’s own experience and usage of Snapchat — which he began using prolifically last year.

 The initial Zero-F team consists of Kan, Nick Cortes, who has worked with Kan for over two years, and a marketing consultant.
 According to its website, the business is currently hiring for a program manager and a full-stack engineer to build out its numbers.Featured Image: TechCrunch/Flickr